jdi-docs/jdi-light/source/includes/_tutorial.md

 _Note: You can find all the Selenium code <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium" target="_blank">here</a>.<br/>_
 _The same scenario with JDI Light is found <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-reduce-code" target="_blank">here</a>.<br/>_

-In this example I will develop Selenium code solution as effectively as possible while trying to keep the same look and feel of the test scenario.<br/>
+In this example I will develop Selenium code solution as effectively as possible while trying to keep the same look and feel of the test scenario.

-In parallel, we will see how this code can be optimized using knowledge we got from [Use Forms in different ways](https://jdi-docs.github.io/jdi-light/?java#use-form-in-different-ways) topic.<br/>
+At the same time, we will see how this code can be optimized using knowledge we got from [Use Forms in different ways](https://jdi-docs.github.io/jdi-light/?java#use-form-in-different-ways) topic.<br/>

 I will list the amount of lines of code we wrote for each action in brackets.<br/>